 As you all have figured out, I love to bake.
 I especially love to bake cookies.
 Well, we’ve gone all week without a cookie recipe, so let’s fix that right now by giving you a rich, “make-you-fall-in-love” chocolate cookie recipe.
 I’m not talking about falling in love with another person.
 I’m talking about falling in love with this cookie.
 Is it really so wrong to love a cookie?
 There’s no need to buy a card or send flowers after all.
 Of course, if someone bakes these cookies and presents them to you for Valentine’s Day, you may actually fall in love with that person, and not the cookies.
 But, it could be a close call.
 An important note: The batter has to be refrigerated overnight.
 I don’t want you to go to make these on Valentine’s Day and find out you have to wait until the next day to enjoy them.

-I take these cookies with us when we’re having guests join us to camp on our mountain/river property.
+I make these cookies for other special occasions and even take them with us when we’re having guests join us while camping on our mountain/river property.
 The recipe makes 2 – 3 dozen (depending upon how large you make the balls before you bake them).
 That’s plenty as they fit in a smallish cookie tin and take up less room when packing—always a plus when camping.
 And, really, folks are extremely satisfied after just eating a few.

 Can you tell that I just love doilies?
 (And, not just for Valentine’s Day.
 I love all kinds of doilies, for all seasons, and when I taught elementary school, many projects involved doilies.
 Mr. GFE and I host a big Valentine’s Day party every other year as a gift to ourselves and our friends.
 Tomorrow would be the night if we were having it.
 However, this is an “off” year and while I’m grateful that we don’t have to worry about hosting with snow and limited parking, I will miss the anticipation and excitement.

 As the bonus recipe, I’m also sharing a chocolate version of the POMerdoodle ice cream recipe.
 It’s gluten free, dairy free, and refined sugar free.
-You can view that recipe with more photos here on my Out and About page.
+You can view that recipe with more photos here.

 Here’s the complete SSS–Suite of Sweets for Sweethearts roundup: